sukesh-hg/helm-prometheus-grafana/README.md

 How to use this repo:\
 You can install the entire setup at one go which would create Prometheus and Grafana with all the datasource and dashboards on your Kubernetes cluster.
 Or you can pick and choose the components needed as per your use case merits.
+Note that the default namespace is used here and is configurable in values.yaml

-To go for the complete package, simply clone this repo, cd to this repo and run 'helm install name -f values.yaml . -n namespace'\
+To go for the complete package, simply clone this repo, cd to this repo and run 'helm install name -f values.yaml .'\
-To setup individual components, cd to the component path in charts and run the same command.
+For selective installations, set the enable value for the component in values.yaml to true and run the above command\

+To upgrade the installation, run 'helm upgrade --install name -f values.yaml .'\

+To delete the installation, run 'helm delete name'